Nationwide Lifetime Interest Only Mortgages

 Choosing A Lender

-When choosing a lender for your lifetime interest-only mortgage, it’s important to consider various factors such as interest rates, repayment options, and eligibility criteria.
+When choosing a lender for your lifetime interest-only mortgage, it’s essential to consider various factors such as interest rates, repayment options, and eligibility criteria.

-As an existing Nationwide customer, you may already be familiar with their products and services.
+You may already be familiar with their products and services as an existing Nationwide customer.

-For instance, specialist lender Hodge Lifetime offers a retirement interest-only deal up to 70% loan-to-value at a rate of 3.20%.
-It’s also worth noting that some lenders have minimum income or property value requirements that you must meet in order to qualify for their mortgages.
+For instance, specialist lender Hodge Lifetime offers a retirement interest-only deal up to 70% loan-to-value at 3.20%.
+It’s also worth noting that some lenders have minimum income or property value requirements that you must meet to qualify for their mortgages.

 Therefore, it’s essential to ensure that you fully understand the affordability checks involved in the application process.